 These businesses are certified as fully compliant liquid and hazardous waste contractors:

-The local Government Act empowers councils to make a Trade Waste Bylaw.
+The Local Government Act empowers councils to make a Trade Waste Bylaw.
 Palmerston North City Council has a Trade Waste Bylaw which sets out the conditions under which the council accepts discharge of trade waste into the wastewater system.
-The bylaw was adopted on 1 July 2015.